Address: 5998 Alcala Park, San Diego, CA 92110

 In 2001, the installation of the upgraded lighting system took place, giving Torero ample illumination for the numerous night events that take place at the stadium.
 The final steps included the paving of the pedestrian walkway that curves around three-quarters of the stadium, and the installation of a new state of the art sound system.
 The final piece of the renovations was a Daktronics video board that plays movie clips, replays, as well as scoreboard information.

-Then in the summer of 2012, Torero Stadium once again received a brand new playing service with Berma Sports Turf in preparation to hosting the 2012 Women's Soccer College Cup.
+In the summer of 2008, the stadium received a $250,000 field renovation, which included new Bandera Sports turf and a new drainage system.
+Then in the summer of 2012, Torero Stadium once again received a brand new playing service with Bandera Sports Turf in preparation to hosting the 2012 Women's Soccer College Cup.
 In December of 2012, USD was the center of attention for the soccer world, as they hosted the semifinal and NCAA championship games in women's soccer, becoming the first WCC school to host an NCAA national championship on its own campus.

 Head Coach Dale Lindsey and Senior Ray Clark discuss upcoming season

 Celebration of Excellence 2017